 After about ten minutes over a lowered heat the liquid gets absorbed into the carrots leaving but a touch of shiny, buttery glaze.
 And a handful of snipped chives adds the sharpness but, more importantly, vibrantly contrasting colour!

-Potatoes fondant are the classic but you can apply the method to various veg: celeriac and beetroot included.
+Potatoes are the fondant classic but you can apply the method to various vegetables: celeriac and beetroot included.